zozoheir/tinyllm/README.md

 #### Build LLM apps with:
 - **20+ model providers** available (OpenAI, Huggingface etc ...)
 - **Agents:** An agent is an LLM with Memory, a Toolkit and an ExampleManager
-- **Tools and Toolkits**: let your Agent run python functions using Tools
+- **ToolStore and Toolkits**: let your Agent run python functions using ToolStore
 - **Example manager**: constant examples + variable examples using and example selector with similarity search
 - **Memory:** conversations history
 - **Retrieval Augmented Generation**: RAG tools to search and generate answers